Cash flow from operations: formula, methods and example

 Streamline your cash flow with Xero

-Xero accounting software gives you a clear view of all types of cash flow, so you have the tools and knowledge to make smart financial decisions.
+Xero accounting software gives you a clear view of all types of cash flow, helping you make smart financial decisions.
 Produce cash flow forecasts and statements that are simple to read and act on.

 FAQs on cash flow from operations

-What is the difference between operating cash flow and free cash flow?
+What's the difference between cash flow from operations and net income?

 Can a profitable business have negative operating cash flow?